agentic-se/agentic-multihunk-repair/progctx-mcp/README.md

 # 🍁 MAPLE - Model Context Protocol for Automated Lightweight Repository Context Extraction

-This document describes how to run the MAPLE MCP server in SSE (Server-Sent Events) mode and integrate it with Qwen Code for automated Java bug fixing.
+This document describes how to run the MAPLE MCP server in SSE (Server-Sent Events) mode and integrate it with agentic AI tools (such as Qwen Code, Gemini CLI, Codex, Claude Code) for code repair task.

 ## Overview